Miltenyi Biotec

 Miltenyi Biotec is a global biotechnology company headquartered near Cologne in Bergisch Gladbach, Germany.
-The company is a provider of products and services that support scientists, clinical researchers, and physicians across basic research, translational research, and clinical applications.
-The company comes up with solutions covering techniques of sample preparation, cell separation, cell sorting, flow cytometry, cell culture, molecular analysis, clinical applications and small animal imaging.
-Miltenyi Biotec has more than 3,000 employees in 28 countries and more than 17,000 products.
+The company is a provider of products and services for scientists, clinical researchers, and physicians to use in their basic research, translational research, and clinical applications.
+These services include techniques of sample preparation, cell separation, cell sorting, flow cytometry, spatial biology, cell culture, molecular analysis, clinical applications and small animal imaging.
+According to Miltenyi Biotec own internal sources, the company states that it has over 3,000 employees in 28 countries and produces more than 17,000 products although this has not been independently verified.